Gwendolyn Audrey Foster: Career

 In March and April 2018, the BWA Contemporary Art Gallery in Katowice, Poland, presented a month long retrospective of Foster's new video work.
 In May 2018, she presented a screening of her videos, along with the work of Bill Domonkos and Wheeler Winston Dixon at The Museum of Human Achievement in Austin, Texas.
 In the summer of 2018, she had a one woman show at Filmhuis Cavia in Amsterdam, and her film Self Portrait [Détournement] was screened as part of NewFilmmakers at Anthology Film Archives on September 11, 2018.
 Her one woman show, Queer Experimental Films was screened July/August 2018 on Salto Netherlands International TV, and she had a one woman show at The Museum of The Future in Berlin, Germany on October 28, 2017.
+In October 2025, the fourth edition of her book A Short History of Film, co-written with Wheeler Winston Dixon, was published by Rutgers University Press.

 Personal life

 Foster's life partner is Wheeler Winston Dixon.